Home > China Great Wall > Construction > Beacon Towers

 Beacon towers fall into four types in terms of the location and function:

-Yanbian Beacon Tower (沿边烽火台) - the beacon towers were closely beside the Great Wall (some are built on the wall in the Qin and Han Dynasties), so that it was easy to muster the garrison troops.
+Yanbian Beacon Tower - the towers were closely beside the wall (some are built on the wall in the Qin and Han Dynasties), so that it was easy to muster the garrison troops.

-Fuwaijiehuo Beacon Tower (腹外接火烽火台) - this kind of tower was built far outside the Great Walls to observe enemies and send prompt messages.
+Fuwaijiehuo Beacon Tower - this kind of tower was built far outside the walls to observe enemies and send prompt messages.

-Funeijiehuo Beacon Towers (腹内接火烽火台) - the beacon towers were inside of the Great Wall and connected with the capital city for repaid communication.
+Funeijiehuo Beacon Towers - the towers were inside of the wall and connected with the capital city for repaid communication.

-Jiadao Beacon Towers (加道烽火台) - this type of tower was far from the Great Walls, but was actually located on special passages connecting sections of the Great Walls and the key relay points for sending messages to nearby towns.
+Jiadao Beacon Towers - this type of tower was far fromwalls, but was actually located on special passages connecting walls and the key relay points for sending messages to nearby towns.

 How the Beacon Tower Worked